massalabs/station/README.md

 -   Deploy a Smart Contract that will handle the storage of your website, your DNS name will fetch the Address of this Smart Contract
 -   Upload the build of your application

+### ... code with auto-reload

+You can run the application with this command: `air`.

+It will generate and reload thyra each time a file is modified.

 ## Usage

 ### Upload a website